gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 Late pick-up alerts
 Updates about your child’s day or participation Customer support or general service announcements

-By providing your phone number, you consent to receive recurring customer care messages from Let's Play N Grow.
-Message frequency may vary.
-On average, you may receive 1-2 messages per month.
-Message and data rates may apply.

 For assistance, text HELP to the number from which you received messages.